-including discrete organizational levels such as an individual school or office."
+Under Title 5 DCMR § 1501.1, the Superintendent of DCPS Schools is authorized to establish competitive areas when conducting a RIF so long as those areas are based "upon all or a clearly identifiable segment of the mission, a division or a major subdivision of the Board of Education, including discrete organizational levels such as an individual school or office."
 For the 2009/2010 academic school year, former DCPS Chancellor Rhee determined that each school would constitute a separate competitive area.
 In accordance with Title 5, DCMR § 1502.1, competitive levels in which employees subject to the RIF competed were based on the following criterion:

 - 1. The pay plan and pay grade for each employee; - 2.
 The job title for each employee; and - 3.
 In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.
-13

-Here Orr Elementary School was identified as a competitive area, and ET-15 Counselor was determined to be the competitive level in which Employee competed.
-According to the Retention Register provided by Agency, there were two (2) Counselor positions subject to the RIF, and one (1) position was identified to be abolished.
-Because Employee was not the only person within her competitive level, she was required to compete in a round of lateral competition.
+Here, Randle Highlands Elementary School was identified as a competitive area, and ET-15 Art Teacher was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were two (2) Art Teacher positions subject to the RIF, and one (1) position was identified to be abolished.
+Because Employee was not the only person within his competitive level, he was required to compete in a round of lateral competition.